Technical Due Diligence: Make No Mistakes – Follow These 9 Key Elements

-- Follow up – often a lot of questions would appear during the previous steps – in this case usually these questions and unclarities are answered in 2-3 follow-up iterations.
+- Follow up – often a lot of questions would appear during the previous steps – in this case, usually, these questions and unclarities are answered in 2-3 follow-up iterations.

-- Report – as usually investors do not perform the technical due diligence themselves, and engage independent specialists, the end result of the due diligence process is a detailed report, where all the pros and cons are highlighted, and the overall judgement is disclosed, whether technically the product or service is reliable enough.
+- Report – as usually investors do not perform the technical due diligence themselves, and engage independent specialists, the end result of the due diligence process is a detailed report, where all the pros and cons are highlighted, and the overall judgment is disclosed, whether technically the product or service is reliable enough.